Investigations on Dynamical Stability in 3D Quadrupole Ion Traps: Analytical Model

-In addition, we have integrated the equation of motion \ref{cla1} to explore ion dynamics and illustrate the associated power spectra \cite{Lynch14}, in an attempt to eventually identify chaotic dynamics, as shown in Fig. \ref{phas3}.
-The numerical simulations performed show once more that ion dynamics is clearly quasiperiodic, with no chaos present.
+We have integrated the equations of motion given by eq. (\ref{cla1}) to explore ion dynamics and illustrate the associated power spectra \cite{Lynch14}, as shown in Figs. \ref{fig9} - \ref{fig16}.
+The numerical modeling we performed clearly demonstrates that ion dynamics is dominantly periodic or quasiperiodic.

-As known from literature, in the non-integrable (respectively, integrable) case the corresponding quantum system is characterized through a Wigner type (respectively, Poisson type) distribution of the energy levels \cite{Zela20c}.
-Besides the case of axial motion, ion dynamics in a nonlinear trap can be non-integrable and chaotic orbits can be identified in the phase portrait \cite{Mih10b, Rozh17}, except specific neighborhoods around the points of minimum which consist of regular orbits, according to the KAM theory \cite{Vial09, Broer10}.
-If the control parameters change smoothly between two points that correspond to integrable Hamilton functions, then the system passes between two regimes of regular dynamics through chaotic regimes of motion.
-Integrable Hamiltonians accept dynamical symmetry groups.
-For instance, within the limits where the Coulomb interaction or the trap field are dominant, the dynamical groups are realizations of the symplectic group ${\cal S}p(2,{\mathbb R})$ as shown in \cite{Ghe92, Mih11, Mih18}.

-Very recent papers investigate the dynamics of a collection of charged particles (ions) in a dual-frequency Paul trap \cite{Saxe18, Foot18}.
-In Ref. \cite{Saxe18} the authors infer the analytical expressions for the single particle trajectory and the plasma distribution function assuming a Tsallis statistics, by emphasizing the difference between the trap configuration used and a conventional Paul trap.
-The plasma distribution function and temperature are periodic, provided that the ratio of the frequencies is a rational number (as we previously emphasize), which proves once more that the solutions of the equations of motion represent periodic trajectories.
-Then, the resulting period of plasma oscillation is given by the Least Common Multiple (LCM) of the time periods corresponding to the two driving frequencies and linear combinations of them.
-Thus the plasma temperature exhibits spatial variations and the time-averaged plasma distribution is double humped beyond a certain spatial threshold, which indicates the presence of certain instabilities \cite{Syr19a}.

-The paper of Foot {\em et al} \cite{Foot18} introduces an electrodynamic ion trap in which the electric quadrupole field oscillates at two different frequencies.
-The authors report simultaneous tight confinement of ions with extremely different charge-to-mass ratios, e.g. singly ionized atomic ions together with multiply charged nanoparticles.
-The model suggested illustrates very well the effect of damping.
-Is is demonstrated that operating the trap in a two-frequency mode (with frequency values as widely separated as possible) is most effective when the two species’ mass ratios and charge ratios are sufficiently large.
-The system can be assimilated with two {\em superimposed} Paul traps, each one of them operating close to a frequency optimized in order to confine one of the species tightly, which results in strong confinement for both particle species used.
-Such a hybrid trap and its associated operation mode grants an advantage with respect to single-frequency Paul trap, in which the more weakly confined species develop a sheath around a central core consisting of tightly confined ions.
+Ref. \cite{Foot18} describes an electrodynamic ion trap in which the electric quadrupole field oscillates at two different frequencies.
+The paper reports simultaneous tight confinement of ions with extremely different charge-to-mass ratios, e.g., singly ionized atomic ions together with multiply charged nanoparticles.
+The system represents the equivalent of two {superimposed} RF traps, where each one of them operates close to a frequency optimized in order to achieve tight storage for one of the species involved, which leads to strong and stable confinement for both particle species~used.